 Make sure you're earning rewards when dining out, plus on delivery

 Perhaps for you being a foodie means expressing your culinary creativity at home, whipping up a delicious meal— or, maybe, you can barely fry an egg...
 If dining out is something you do often, carrying a credit card that rewards these purchases can put extra money in your pocket to enjoy more of what you love; whether that be eating some more, or perhaps using miles towards a trip to France so that you can, well, eat some more– pain au chocolat, anyone?
 You get the idea.
 When it comes to choosing a credit card, applying for something that complements your lifestyle only makes sense.
 The Savor Rewards from Capital One, for example, generously rewards foodies with unlimited 4% cash back on dining and entertainment purchases, plus 2% back on grocery purchases, so it's still a good card if you like to cook at home sometimes too.
-Its $95 annually annual fee is reasonable considering the value the card offers, but if you want something without an annual fee, its sister, the Capital One SavorOne Cash Rewards Credit Card, has no annual fee, and offers 3% cash back on dining and entertainment purchases, plus 2% back at grocery stores.
+Its $95 annually annual fee is reasonable considering the value the card offers, but if you want something without an annual fee, its sister, the Capital One SavorOne Cash Rewards Credit Card, has no annual fee, and offers 3% cash back on dining, entertainment, popular streaming services and at grocery stores, and 1% on all other purchases.

 The Savor cards are excellent for those truly focused on making the most of out dining experiences, but if you are looking for something a bit more flexible, don't fret.
 There are still some great cards out there offering rewards on a wider range of categories, plus on food purchases as well.
 Take the Chase Freedom Unlimited® for example.
 This card offers 5% cash back on travel purchased through Chase Ultimate Rewards®, 3% cash back on dining out (takeout and delivery included), 3% cash back at drugstores, and 1.5% cash back on all other purchases.